“It is better to debate a question without settling it than to settle a question without debating it” Joseph Joubert

 #2.
 On the other hand, it may entail speaking up, getting out of your comfort zone and/or becoming a better debater each time you argue.

 These aren’t categories, nor distinct personality types, wherein some people in the world only do #1 and not #2.
-Instead, they’re strategies we (sometimes) rely on, depending on the circumstances.
+Instead, they’re strategies we (sometimes) rely on, depending on the circumstances we find ourselves in.

 - With #1 the focus is on others.
 Your opponent has to be persuaded